aeternity/protocol/channels/ON-CHAIN.md

 lock is necessary to prevent the channel from being closed immediately after a new round has been produced on chain.

+The forcer can be either a participant or, after `iris`, a delegate.
+The latter can only force from behalf of the participant that had specified her to do so, ex: `initiator`'s delegates can only force progress calls made from the `initiator`'s account.
+Delegated forced progress is allowed only when the channel is already in a closing state.

 It is worth mentioning that what is to be disputed is the off-chain state that the force progress had been based on and not the forcing of progress itself.
 If an older state had been provided by the forcing party, the other party can post